 So here’s what teenagers need to be aware of when moving out of home.
 If you have a teenager in your life, share this handy cheat sheet with them – it might just save them learning the hard way.

 When living at home, children are listed on their parents’ Medicare card.
 But when the time comes to move out of home, learn some independence, and spread their wings, etc etc etc – that comes with responsibilities.

 Encouraging your teenager to get their own Medicare card – so they can claim Medicare benefits, visit doctors who bulk bill, seek treatment in a public hospital, and fill prescriptions that are on the Pharmaceutical Benefits Scheme – means they will be able to take more responsibility for their health.
 Plus, young people are more likely to visit a doctor about more ‘embarrassing’ conditions (like Sexually Transmitted Infections) if they know they don’t need their parent’s Medicare number.

 2. Booking regular check ups at the doctor and dentist in advance.

 If people – of any age – haven’t booked trips to the doctor or dentist in advance, it can be difficult to remember to go in at all, until something goes wrong.
-When your teenager first moves out of home, encourage them to book a full physical checkup at their GP in advance, as well as two checkups at the dentist six months apart.
+When your teenager is first moving out of home, encourage them to book a full physical checkup at their GP in advance, as well as two checkups at the dentist six months apart.